 Department of Agricultural Leadership, Education, and Communications

-Associate Head for Graduate Programs: Scott R. Cummings
+Associate Head for Graduate Programs: Dr. Gary Wingenbach, PhD

 Master's Programs

-Three Master’s degree program options are available for individuals interested in career areas such as public relations account manager, communications coordinator, agricultural science teacher, sales representative, county extension agent, leadership consultant, social and public service, instructional designer, and international development specialist.
-Because of the diverse social and behavioral sciences nature of these careers, degree plans will vary considerably and are generally unique for each individual's career aspirations.
+Four master’s degree options prepare individuals for careers such as public relations manager, communications coordinator, agricultural science teacher, sales representative, extension agent, leadership consultant, instructional designer, international development specialist and youth specialist.
+Because these fields span the social and behavioral sciences, each degree plan is tailored to fit an individual's career goals.

 For more information about the degree programs, visit the specific degree program page.

-For more information about the degree programs, visit the degree program page.
+For more information about this degree program, visit the program page.

 For additional information about the graduate faculty and programs available in the department, contact the program coordinator or visit the ALEC website.